Molasses cookies—homey and historic, from the days when sugar was unaffordable to most households—from This Little Cookie. Photo by Dhanraj Emanuel.

 Types Of Cookies

-The eight basic types of cookies are classified by the way the dough is handled.
+The 11 basic types of cookies are classified by the way the dough is handled.
 There’s also a “faux” cookie, the no-bake cookie.

-- Bar Cookies.
-Here, batter or other ingredients are poured or pressed into a rectangular pan (sometimes in multiple layers), then baked and cut into individual-sized squares.
+• Bar Cookies.
+Here, batter or other ingredients are poured or pressed into a rectangular pan (sometimes in multiple layers), then baked and cut into individual-sized squares that have a dense cake-like consistency.
 Brownies and lemon bars are examples of bar cookies.
 In the U.K., bar cookies are known as “tray bakes.”

-- Drop Cookies.
+• Drop Cookies.
 A relatively soft dough is dropped by the spoonful onto the baking sheet.
 During baking, the mounds of dough spread and flatten.
-Chocolate chip cookies, oatmeal cookies and macaroons are examples of drop cookies.
+Chocolate chip cookies, oatmeal cookies and coconut macaroons are examples of drop cookies.

-- Pressed Cookies.
-Made from a soft dough that is extruded from a cookie press (cookie gun) or pastry tube into various decorative shapes.
-Spritz cookies are an example.
+• Pressed Cookies.
+Made from a soft dough that is extruded from a cookie press (cookie gun) or pastry bag into various decorative shapes.
+Spritz cookies and French macarons are examples.

-- Rolled Cookies.
+• Rolled Cookies (Cutout Cookies).
 Made from a stiffer dough that is chilled and then rolled out and cut into shapes with a cookie cutter, knife or pastry wheel.
 Gingerbread men are an example (or any cookie made with a cookie cutter).

 Go To Page 1: Overview & History Of Cookies